 This little taste of L.A. down on eastern Canal Street is perpetually jammed during the brunch-time hours, but the purist West Coast breakfast specialties — the power bowls, the egg tacos, the excellent scrambled-egg-and-avocado sandwich — are worth the wait. — A.P.

 47 E. Houston St., nr.
 Mulberry St.; 212-219-7693

 In our humble opinion, Ignacio Mattos’s buzzy Nolita bar and restaurant is a much more peaceful, pleasant place to dine on weekend mornings than during the raucous evening hours.
-Even more important, the spare, carefully edited breakfast menu (blood cake with eggs and marmalade, the exceptional avocado sandwich, the English muffin with whitefish) is a thing of beauty.
+Even more important, the spare, carefully edited breakfast menu is a thing of beauty. — A.P.